Cirrus-Minor/witchblast/readme.txt

 - ADD New game and pause UI
 - ADD Player scores are shining in score screens
 - ADD German, Spanish and Russian translations
+- ADD Mouse support for using/dropping consumables and switching bolt type
 - ADD Config option to turn off the pause while losing the focus
 - ADD Config option to turn off sprite batching of particles
 - ADD Config option to decrease lifetime of particles (for old computers)